Please monitor our Facebook page (https://www.facebook.com/Luke56thFW/) for up-to-date information.

 56th Fighter Wing Leave Policy

-As we continue to fight through COVID-19, unit commander approval is required for military personnel taking leave or passes (to include weekend or other non-duty day regular passes) outside of the State of Arizona.
+Unit commander approval is no longer required for vaccinated military personnel taking leave or passes (to include weekend or other non-duty day regular passes) outside of the State of Arizona.
+Leave approval is delegated to the supervisor.
 The 56th Fighter Wing is aligned with DoD guidance regarding travel.
 A Travel Risk Assessment tool is available via the Wing SharePoint site (accessible on DoD network computers): https://usaf.dps.mil/sites/aetc-luk/lukecovid/SitePages/Home.aspx

 What is the 56th Fighter Wing’s goal during the COVID-19 pandemic?